Azure-Samples/azure-sql-db-django/README.md

 }
 ```

-Please note that for this sample we decided to avoid to have secrets in the `settings.py` file.
-All sensitive detail will be loaded from environment variables.
-For development purposes you can create and `.env` file, using the provided `.env.sample`, to provide database connection info.
+Please note that for this sample we decided to avoid having secrets in the `settings.py` file.
+All sensitive details will be loaded from environment variables.
+For development purposes you can create an `.env` file, using the provided `.env.sample`, to provide database connection info.

 > [!WARNING]
 > [mssql-django](https://github.com/microsoft/mssql-django) doesn't support using time zones yet, so the recommendation is to ensure the `USE_TZ` option is set to `False`.